MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 7. Find a different code value that has not been used before (it should not have an Actual Start or Actual End value).

-    > *Note: You can navigate to the previous tab to copy another Code from one of the Visits you have created.
+    > You can navigate to the previous tab to copy another Code from one of the Visits you have created.
 You also have the option to run your **Campus Staff** app created previously to create new visit records.
-Verify the icon displays a smile emoji for this code.*
+Verify the icon displays a smile emoji for this code.

    Your running app should look approximately like the following: